 The other woman that comes to mind is Esther Perel, who is a therapist, author, speaker, and podcaster.
-She is an expert on relationships, listening to her talks and interviews speaks to my passion for psychology, and passion to understand myself deeply as well as the people around me.
+She is an expert on human relationships and listening to her talks and interviews speaks to my passion for psychology and drive to understand myself deeply as well as the people around me.
 To quote Esther: “The quality of our relationships determines the quality of our lives.
 I believe that human connection has transformative power in all aspects of our lives.” – E.P.

 Helena Morrissey the author and A Good Time to Be a Girl: A Guide to Thriving at Work & Living Well, this book helped me articulate thoughts and exposed me to so many great ideas.
 Helena draws on her experience as a City CEO, mother of nine, and founder of the influential 30% Club which campaigns for gender-balanced UK company boards, her manifesto for new ways of working, living, loving, and raising families is for everyone, not just women.

 And finally (but not the last by any means) on my list, Whitney Cummings a stand-up comedian, actress, producer, writer, director, and podcaster.
 She is the most authentic person when it comes to the act of women empowering women.
 Listening to her podcast (Good for you), I realised how female relationships can sometimes be emotionally combative and competitive.
-This is something I struggle with as I have no competitive bone in my body.
 She shared the idea of aspirational competition which resonated with me.
-The idea that competition shouldn’t be at the expense of others it can come from a place of abundance.
-That you can be the best and know there is space for others at the top, to support, encourage, growth, and thriving together is possible.
+The idea that competition shouldn’t be at the expense of others, it can come from a place of abundance.
+That you can be the best and know there is space for others at the top, to support, encourage and grow together.

 Why do you think it’s important to increase the number of women in business, particularly in leadership roles?

 This is why I think it is important to have women in leadership roles, women have been underrepresented in areas of leadership.
-It’s important to continue to invite and provide opportunities for women to step into these roles as it brings valuable insights, ideas to the table.
+It’s important to continue to invite and provide opportunities for women to step into these roles as it brings valuable insights and ideas to the table.